Clinician Profiles

 Harrisburg Area

-Andrea Weller, Psy.D. (she/her/hers) received her Doctorate of Psychology (Psy.D.) in Clinical Psychology from Philadelphia College of Osteopathic Medicine in 2009.
+Andrea Weller, Psy.D. (she/her) received her Doctorate of Psychology (Psy.D.) in Clinical Psychology from Philadelphia College of Osteopathic Medicine in 2009.
 After completing an APA-accredited internship with the Wisconsin Department of Corrections, she returned to Pennsylvania and continued her career working with troubled youth and struggling families.
 She is experienced in individual, family, and couples counseling; however, her passion has always been in working with challenging youth.

 Dr. Weller has enjoyed teaching college students a variety of psychology and counseling classes as well as co-authoring a book by writing a chapter on Eating Disorders (Bloomgarden, A; Mennuti, R., Conti, A., & Weller, A) in 2007.
 Dr. Weller has been working with Hugh S. Smith, Ph.D. & Associates, P.C. since 2012 in some capacity (e.g., supervising/mentoring, conducting psychological assessments, working with children and families).
 Dr. Weller was trained primarily in Cognitive-Behavioral Therapeutic techniques but over the years has learned to use more eclectic approaches.
 Dr. Weller is professionally licensed in the states of PA and MD.